pklaus/network-scanner/README.md

 # Network Scanner

-This network scanner written in Python uses nmap to scan your network.
+There is a very good tool to scan networks: it's called nmap.
-It stores the results in a structured way in a shelve file.
+This software uses nmap and the Python bindings python-nmap to help you storing and analyzing results in a structured way in a *shelve file*.

+Requires Python3.3+ and python-nmap.

 ### Resources